-His line of fire-starting tools and kits are known far and wide.
+His line of fire-starting tools and kits is known far and wide.
 This Ferrocerium rod is just one of the many products he offers.
-You have a striker that made to fit your hand, and the striker is made to get sparks without cutting your fingers at the starting of your fires.
+You have a striker that is made to fit your hand, and the striker is made to get sparks without cutting your fingers at the start of your fires.
 It also has a bottle top opener as well.

 Everything is connected by a chain that unlike many does not use a lanyard with a plastic clasp that often opens without warning.